 Agricultural equipment has become more complex, precise, and expensive, and it is becoming more difficult for individuals to repair their own equipment.
 Students in this program learn the theory, operation, and repair of a variety of tillage, planting, and harvesting equipment, as well as tractors.
 Students study diesel engines, drivetrains, electrical systems, and hydraulics.
-This program prepares students to be employed as technicians at farm implement dealerships, repair shops, businesses that use farm equipment or diesel engines, or to work on their own equipment.
+This program includes a dealership internship during the summer between the first and second year; which, prepares the student to be employed as technicians at farm implement dealerships, repair shops, businesses that use farm equipment or diesel engines, or to work on their own equipment.

 Is This Program for You?

 If you have a love of farm machinery and good mechanical skills, are detail-oriented and enjoy problem-solving challenges, Agricultural Power & Equipment Technician may be a good fit for you.

 Students entering the Agricultural Power and Equipment Technician program should:

 - Have an interest in machinery and a good mechanical aptitude.